 - Degenerative – more commonly known as osteoarthritis is the most common type of arthritis.
 In fact, if you live to be age 80, you most likely will get this arthritis.

 - Inflammatory – is a grouping of types of arthritis involving the immune system including rheumatoid, psoriatic, lupus, and gout.

 - Infectious – caused by a bacteria, virus or fungus.
 It can affect the joint directly such as in septic arthritis or indirectly such as reactive arthritis or rheumatic fever.

 “No matter what category of arthritis you have the symptoms are similar.
-Patients complain of pain in the joints, redness, warmth and swelling at the joint,” says Dr. Estrada.
-He also points out although the symptoms may be similar, the causes and treatment is different for each category.
+Patients complain of pain in the joints, redness, warmth and swelling at the joint,” the rheumatologists said.
+They also point out although the symptoms may be similar, the causes and treatment is different for each category.